01-edu/public/subjects/devops/cloud-kube/README.md

 ### Architecture

-By using the provided project's solution [`orchestrator`](https://github.com/01-edu/orchestrator) you have to design and deploy the infrastructure on your chosen Cloud provider respecting the project requirements, consisting of the following components:
+By using the [provided container images](https://github.com/01-edu/play-with-containers) you have to define your K8s manifests and deploy your infrastructure on your chosen cloud provider respecting the project requirements, consisting of the following
+components:

 - `inventory-database container` is a PostgreSQL database server that contains your inventory database, it must be accessible via port `5432`.